vivekprahlada/LendingClub-Case-Study/README.md

 ## General Information
-- Provide general information about your project here.
+This project belongs to Finance and Banking domain.
+Lending club provides the loan/credit to the qualified/accepted applicant.
+They run the risk of credit loss in other words the applicant doesnt pay the required loan amount back to Lending club.
+This is one of the high loss that these domains experience.

+- Project background:

 Financial institution(Lending club) wishes to reduce the credit loss.
 Data from the previous granted/approved applicants is provided with may dimensions and values.

-To Identify the indicators of potential defaulters from the behavior of the defaulters in the data set

-- What is the background of your project
-This project belongs to Finance and Banking domain.

-- What is the business probem that your project is trying to solve?
+- Business problem:

 Identify the indicators of potential defaulters from the behavior of the defaulters in the data set.
 Findings or indicators may be then used by institution to reduce the credit loss

-- What is the dataset that is being used?
+- Dataset:

 LendingClub Dataset is being used.